roadwarriorslive/Pipulate/README.rst

 ****************************************

 Upon first-run, Pipulate asks you once for access and then not again until things goes wrong and you have to login again.
-We've all seen Google forget passwords you've asked it to remember before, sending you instead to the browser for re-authentication (sometimes with double-verify).
-Same thing here.
-That's just a (good) thing with paranoid OAuth2.

-Even with Google's extra security, you should be aware that a file named ouath.dat is dropped in your working directory (where you Jupyter Notebook .ipynb files save) which allows full access to your Google stuff.
-Be warned.
+You should be aware that a file named ouath.dat is dropped in your working directory (where you Jupyter Notebook .ipynb files save) which allows full access to your Google stuff.
-Those creating actual automations around Pipulate (taking it out of Jupyter Notebook and into cron or whatever) should monitor for failed logins.

-The refresh token is a temporary "password" that gets you a temporary "password".
-Normal re-logging USING the refresh token happens all the time to invisibly log you back in after normal time-expired logout which invalidates the old temporary "password", requiring the refresh token be used to acquire a new one.
+There is a refresh token there that grants new rapidly-expiring access tokens, but which itself doesn't expire.
+It is used to frequently re-log you in invisibly in the background.
 Open oauth.dat in a text editor to see the tokens.

-I take care of these details so you don't have to, but still you should know HOW it's working and what it means to have that oauth.dat file sitting around.
+Occasionally, Google WILL make even the refresh token have to be recreated with a new Web login, so just be aware of that especially if you build real automations (non-Jupyter Notebook) around Pipulate.

 ########################################
 A tour through Pipulate